stacksgov/sips/sips/sips/sip-009-nft-standard.md

 | function | error | description |
 |----------|-------|-------------|
 |`transfer`|`{kind: "nft-transfer-failed", code: from-nft-transfer}`| Error if the call failed due to the underlying asset transfer.
 The code `from-nft-transfer` is the error code from the native asset transfer function|

+1. The methods `get-last-token-id`. `get-token-uri` and `get-owner` can be implemented as read-only functions.

 # Related Work